Easy DIY Desk

 Related: When to Use a Miter Saw vs Table Saw

-The pocket hole jig or Kreg Jig will be used to drill pocket holes and pocket screws will be used to join the parts together.
+The pocket hole jig or Kreg Jig will be used to drill pocket holes and pocket hole screws will be used to join the parts together.

 Related: How to Use a Kreg Jig